arman324/My-bootloader/README.md

 vmware : for testing our iso file

 # Procedure
-1.writing assembly code in .asm file as it's commented that what each line does 2.run the .asm file with this command "nasm -f bin mybootloader.asm -o mybootloader.bin" that creat bin file from asm file 3.open ultraISO and make .iso file from .bin file 4.open vmware and make a new virtual machin with .iso file 5.run it
+1. Writing assembly code in .asm file as it's commented that what each line does
+2. Run the .asm file with this command "nasm -f bin mybootloader.asm -o mybootloader.bin" that creat bin file from asm file
+3. Open ultraISO and make .iso file from .bin file
+4. Open vmware and make a new virtual machin with .iso file
+5. Run it

 #### Arman Riasi